ASVAB Score Chart: AFQT Categories I–V + Branch Minimums (2026)

 Read the chart from bottom to top to see how each score threshold opens new doors.

 At 31, the Army and Navy doors open.
-At 32, Marines join.
-At 36, the Air Force, Coast Guard, and Space Force become options.
+At 32, the Marines and Coast Guard join.
+At 36, the Air Force and Space Force.
 At 50, enlistment bonuses and most job classifications unlock.
 At 65, you qualify for virtually everything.
 At 93, you enter Category I and elite programs like Navy Nuclear and crypto linguist actively recruit you.

 Space Force shows “Competitive” at 36–49 because it technically accepts a 36 with a diploma, but 85% of recruits score 50 or higher.
 Treat 50 as the practical minimum for Space Force.